 Fragrant Hills or Xiangshan Park is an imperial garden where emperors of the Yuan, Ming, and Qing Dynasty came for hunting and being away from the summer heat.
 Nowadays, this place is famous for its autumn leaves.
 There are many kinds of red-leaf trees at Fragrant Hill, the majority of them are sumac and maple trees.

-Every year from about mid-October, the leaves turn to the hues of red and amber.
-Due to the different altitude and temperature, the colour deepness increases from the northwest mountainous areas to the southeast plain.
+Every year from about mid-October, the leaves take on the hues of red and amber.
+Due to the different altitude and temperature, the color depth increases from the northwest mountainous areas to the southeast plain.

 During the Red Leaves Festival in Xiangshan Park, there are three periods of viewing.
 The first is from mid-October to late October.
-At the time, leaves have not turned into red totally so that you can see a colourful picture of the hill.
+At that time, the leaves have not yet turned totally red, so that you can see a colorful picture of the hill.
 The second period is from late October to early November.
 The leaves get darker, and the scenery looks more saturated.
-The last period runs roughly from mid-November to late November when the temperatures drop, the wind blows all leaves down from trees, and you can see the red forest full of fallen leaves.
+The last period runs roughly from mid-November to late November when the temperatures drop, the wind blows off all the leaves from the trees, and you can see the red forest full of fallen leaves.